Pinsplash/halflife2chaos/README.md

 As of version 0.2.2, you no longer need to copy map files into the `maps` folders.

-If you want to play Chaos in other mods or Half-Life: Source, you can try, but there can be several issues.
+If you want to play Chaos in other mods or Half-Life: Source, you can try, but there can be several issues that we wouldn't be able to fix.

+# Issues

+If you experience bugs with the mod, you can submit a bug report [here](https://github.com/Pinsplash/halflife2chaos/issues).

 ## Building from source for Linux
 No build enviroment setup required.